 Named Litoral–coastline in English–this is a to-go spot when in search of Macanese delicacies.
 The minchi here is very popular amongst locals and tourists, and tastes very good indeed.
 As most traditional minchis served in Macau, this too is made with lots of care and tradition, based on a family’s recipe.
 With freshly fried potato cubes and tender meat, seasoned with soy sauce and other secrets, it’s a comforting dish, very characteristic and worth experiencing it.
 Be it at their Inner Harbour or Taipa village restaurants, order up a plate of minchi and we’re sure you’ll be satisfied.

 53-57 Rua do Regedor, Block 4, Wai Chin Kok, Taipa Village, +853 2882 5255, www.facebook.com/RestauranteLitoralTaipa

 Tucked in a tiny entrance on the left side of Rua da Felicidade, there lies Belos Tempos.
 Besides traditional Macanese dishes such as tacho (mainly served during winter) and many others, minchi is the queen of Belos Tempos’ menu.
 With a beautiful fried egg placed on top of the minced beef and potato mix, it comes with a side of plain rice–just the way we like it!
 Their minchi has just the right balance of saltiness and sweetness, which goes perfectly well with the plain rice and the fried egg.

 Also read: 10 Must-Eat Macau Dishes

-This article as originally written by Macau Lifestyle in October 2017 and updated by Leonor Sá Machado in April 2020.
+This article was originally written by Macau Lifestyle in October 2017 and updated by Leonor Sá Machado in June 2021.